 The only way you can do that is if you can somehow individually identify them.
 So what we do is we paint them.
 We put little drops of paint on the ants, and then each ant can now be individually recognized.

 Dr. Biology: So you have these ants.
-They're an eight of an inch in size and you're painting them?
+They're an eighth of an inch in size and you're painting them?

 Stephen: Exactly, we're painting them.